The importance of water:

-However, for one thing most people don't drink enough.
-They rely on drinking soft drinks or coffee to get their fluid intake.
-Studies have recently concluded that the average person in most western countries does not drink enough water.
-This can have both short and long term effects on the body.
+The average person does not drink enough water.
+This is a fact.
+Most of us rely on drinking soft drinks, alcohol, tea or coffee to get our fluid intake.
+Countless studies have concluded that the average person in most western countries does not drink enough water.
+This can have both short and long-term effects on the body.

 How much should I drink?

-Most people should drink at least 7 to 10 average sized glasses of water each day.
-Many people do not drink enough water and the consequences of this can be severe.
+Most people should drink at least 6 to 10 average sized glasses of water each day.
+Many people do not drink enough water and over time the consequences of this can be severe.
 People often think that drinking cups of tea, coffee or even alcohol makes up for not drinking water.
-This is incorrect.
-Instead of quenching your thirst these drinks can actually make you feel more thirsty.
+This is fully correct.
+Instead of quenching your thirst, some of these drinks can actually make you feel more thirsty.